Chris-N-E/GA_Capstone_project/README.md

 There is a trade off between speed and accuracy when it comes to selecting the most suitable model and we will be going for accuracy.

 Next step was to select the best two performing models **(Random Forest and XGBoost)** and tune the hyperparameters for each algorithm using GridSearchCV and extract feature importance to determine the best model at predicting the likelihood of an employee leaving.
-- The accuracy scores for both models remained at 98% and both models had AUC scores of 0.991 or 99.1% indicating that both models are doing a very good job of seperating the *Left* from the *Employed*, even though our classes were not balanced.
+- The accuracy scores for both models remained at 98% and both models had AUC scores of 0.991 or 99.1% indicating that both models are doing a very good job of separating the *Left* from the *Employed*, even though our classes were not balanced.
 - XGBoost was the winning model scored marginally better on the Recall and F1-scores.
 - The model was validated using receiver operating characteristic curve (ROC), confusion matrix and classification report.